A System-Level Analysis of Conference Peer Review: Institutional Memory

+\emph{Real-Data-Estimated Categorical Model with Noisy Authors} We further examine the robustness of our earlier findings using a model estimated from real data, in a setting where authors are uncertain about their paper's quality and can learn about it through reviewer feedback (\cref{sec:noisy_abm}).
+Our results broadly align with the theoretical insights but also reveal new dynamics introduced by the noisy author assumption.
+In particular, because authors’ self-selection is no longer perfect, the maximum achievable conference quality varies across different settings.
+We find that increasing the number of reviews per paper can improve the maximum conference quality but at the cost of a higher review burden.
+In contrast, enhancing review quality raises the maximum achievable quality while requiring a smaller review burden.
+This result further emphasizes the importance of review quality over quantity.

-\paragraph{Memory in the System.} Another popular type of proposal is to give the system more memory, either by limiting the number of resubmissions of the same manuscript or by reusing reviews.\footnote{Another reason for requiring the inclusion of prior reviews --- not modeled here --- is that it lets the conference ascertain that specific concerns from earlier versions have been addressed.} Our results here (in \cref{sec:memory_policy}) show that the main effect of having memory within the review process is that the conference can reduce the review burden while preserving the same (or slightly better) conference quality.
-However, such an effect can be marginal in some cases; thus, it is not clear whether it is worthwhile to implement these policies broadly.
-It should be noted, though, that our analysis here is rather preliminary, and only carried out for the binary model.
+\emph{Memory in the System.} Another popular type of proposal is to give the system more memory, either by limiting the number of resubmissions of the same manuscript or by reusing reviews.
+(Another important reason for requiring the inclusion of prior reviews --- not modeled here --- is that it lets the conference ascertain that specific concerns from earlier versions have been addressed.)
+Our first result shows that limiting the number of resubmissions reduces the overall review burden but also lowers the maximum achievable conference quality.
+Empirically, we further find that retaining historical reviews across resubmissions allows the conference to maintain (or slightly improve) quality while reducing the review burden.
+However, this effect can be marginal.
+Thus, the primary benefit of reusing reviews may be to track how papers are revised --- an objective outside the scope of this study.
+It should be noted, though, that our analysis here is preliminary and only carried out for the binary model due to computational constraints.

-Our models are primarily designed to investigate the tradeoff between conference quality and the reviewing burden for the community.
-They necessarily abstract away several other aspects of the conference submission ecosystem which would also be worth investigating, most importantly the authors' utility.
+Our models necessarily abstract away several other aspects of the conference submission ecosystem, which would also be worth investigating.
 These limitations are discussed in more depth in \cref{sec:limitations}.